Journyx Now Offers Standard Integration with Dynamics 365 Finance

 In the next post, we’ll take a closer look at the revenue side of the business, focusing on marketing and sales KPIs that can accelerate growth and enhance customer acquisition strategies.
 By mastering these metrics, you’ll be better positioned to lead your business to new heights and increase its enterprise value.

-1 Source: McKinsey analysis of 40 public B2B SaaS companies shows that those with NRR of 120 percent or more also have higher multiples—with a median EV/revenue of 21-fold compared with ninefold for those below the 120 percent mark.
+1 Source: McKinsey analysis of 40 public B2B SaaS companies shows that those with NRR of 120 percent or more also have higher multiples—with a median EV/revenue of 21-fold compared with ninefold for those below the 120 percent mark

 Let’s Get Started.
 Book a Demo Today.